rahaaatul/automate-flows/README.md

 > [!NOTE]
 > This flow automatically activate wireless debugging and set ADB over TCP/IP port 5555, allowing you to continue using your device seamlessly without manual reconfiguration after every restart.
+> Also has another flow to start Shizuku too.